Part-Time Review: 12 Angry Men (1957) - The Part-Time Critic

 *If you are a teacher and want to use this film in your class, CLICK HERE for a handout I put together

-Unfortunately, many of my high school students find themselves in the same boat in their mandatory Bible classes; while there bodies might be present in the room, their minds and hearts are on football fields, basketball courts, drama stages, AP tests, or social media platforms.
+Unfortunately, many of my high school students find themselves in the same boat in their mandatory Bible classes; while their bodies might be present in the room, their minds and hearts are on football fields, basketball courts, drama stages, AP tests, or social media platforms.
 While we aren't solving a real murder case in my classroom, we are discussing the major truths of our world: Does God really exist?
 If so, what does He want of me?
 What is my purpose?
 What will happen when I die?
 Are there any other possible questions that could have higher stakes in our lives?
 One of the hardest challenges of a truth quest and a spiritual life is to slow down and not get caught up in all the temporary things clamoring for our attention and our love.
 Discovering the truth takes time and the willingness to put aside the rush of life for more important eternal things.
-I don't think its a coincidence that patience is the first major obstacle to a truth quest and its the common factor in nearly every spiritual practice whether it be solitude, mediation, or prayer.
+I don't think its a coincidence that patience is the first major obstacle to the truth quest in the film and its the common factor in nearly every spiritual practice whether it be solitude, mediation, or prayer.

-The second major obstacle to seeking truth that the film points out is EFFORT.
+The second major obstacle to seeking truth is EFFORT.
 Thanks to the secret vote, the jury room is forced to slow down and become more patient.
 The goal for juror #8 is to use that newfound space to get the community to put effort into reasoning and thinking together.
 Many of the revelations in the case require the use of logic and the balancing of multiple pieces of evidence together.
 This moment is embodied well by the examination of the knife used in the stabbing.
 The court evidence showed that the murder knife (a switchblade knife) had a unique handle and design to it.
 The boy admitted to buying a knife just like it the night of the murder but that it had fallen through a hole in his pocket.
 Admittedly, the boy's story is difficult to accept.
 However, in one of the film's best "revelation" moments, juror #8 stands up and reveals a knife just like the murder weapon.
 He went out to the boys neighborhood the night before and bought it.
 It took an extra effort on juror #8's part to expend that time and money, but it went to show that perhaps the knife wasn't as unique as they thought - something they would not have known otherwise.
 After this revelation, juror numbers 2, 5, and 11 find themselves more drawn into the reasoning and conversation.
 More votes for not guilty eventually result.

-The fourth major obstacle to seeking truth that the film points out is OVERCOMING OUR BIASES.
+The fourth major obstacle to seeking truth is OVERCOMING OUR BIASES.
 A diverse, patient, and effort filled community can be completely undermined if they do not overcome their biases.
-This is probably the quality of 12 Angry Men that viewers remember the greatest thanks to some of the most intense performances of the cast.
-We've already called out juror #7's desire to just go to to a ballgame (in fact, he never truly comes around to the truth as he switches his view just to get it all done quicker), but the room is also filled with racism (juror #10), distraction (juror #12), sensitivity/timidness (juror #1, #2, and #5), and emotional trauma (juror #3).
+This is probably the quality of 12 Angry Men that viewers remember the best thanks to some of the most intense performances of the cast.
+We've already called out juror #7's desire to just go to to a ballgame; in fact, he never truly comes around to the truth as he switches his view just to get it all done quicker.
+The room is also filled with racism (juror #10), distraction (juror #12), sensitivity/timidness (juror #1, #2, and #5), and emotional trauma (juror #3).
 The screenplay and direction cleverly reveal these biases over time and weaves them into key moments of the story.
 In many ways, it's not until the group identifies and calls out each bias for what they are that the men exhibiting them finally change their vote to "not guilty."
-In a powerful scene, the entire group shuns juror #10's racist remarks with juror #4 telling him to "sit down and shut up."
-The group was too far into a truth quest to put up with such bias nonsense and they let him know it.
-In the final minutes of the film after Lee Cobb's juror #3 rants and raves about the evidence he throws his wallet on the table revealing a picture of him and his son.
+In one powerful scene, the entire group shuns juror #10's racist remarks with juror #4 telling him sternly to "sit down and shut up."
+The group had gotten too far and put too much effort into their communal truth quest to put up with such bias nonsense anymore and they let him know it.
+In the final minutes of the film after Lee Cobb's juror #3 rants and raves about the evidence he throws his wallet on the table revealing a picture of him and his son; Cobb's poor relationship with his own son has colored his view of the boy on trial.
 In a beautiful and tender moment he grabs the picture and attempts to rip it up but becomes overly emotional and cries out "not guilty."
-In this case his bias was his hatred for his own son that he had to confront.
 Juror #8 sums it up perfectly, "It's always difficult to keep personal prejudice out of a thing like this.
 And wherever you run into it, prejudice always obscures the truth."

 Like juror #8 convincing his jury room to slow down and consider the weight of the job ahead of them, I ask you, the reader, to slow down and consider the weight of the question, "Does God exist?
 What does he ask of me?
 What will happen when I die?"
 Have you ever really paused and given a great effort to this high stakes question or have you allowed the temporary things of this world or your community to stifle the greatest quest you can undertake?
 If so, then its not too late to start now.